-Prerequisite: EMS 021B, and Firet 100, and Firet 101, or equivalent.
+Prerequisite: EMS 020, Firet 100, Firet 101, or equivalent.

-Lecture: 130 hours per semester and Laboratory: 150 hours per semester skills; study of the characteristics and behavior of fire; practice in fundamental fire suppression activities, with special attention on safety, first aid, and rescue procedures.
+Lecture: 50-100 hours per semester and Field: 100-200 hours per semester

+Introduction to basic fire fighting theory and skills: study of the characteristics and behavior of fire; practice in fundamental fire suppression activities, with special attention on safety, first aid, and rescue procedures.